One of the most iconic games of our generation now has weed.

 Six months in, Filip has created a mod called Basemental, which drops drugs into The Sims world like the CIA did in communities throughout the 80s.
-Basemental introduced four drugs to the game: weed, amphetamines, MDMA and cocaine.
+Basemental introduced four drugs to the game: MDMA, cocaine, adderall and weed.
 The creator said he doesn’t feel like adding heroin, despite requests.

 The drugs are more than just consumable odds and ends.
 Each will have an effect on the Sims characters’ mood, energy and productivity, having them stay up partying all night or making them sleepy.
 In order to buy drugs, a drug dealer has to live somewhere nearby.
 Sims can also take up dealing themselves, and make it their source of income.
 Overdoses, both fatal and non-fatal, can occur, which is unsettling until you remember how many Sims died because you thought` it’d be funny to see their bed on fire.

 “I don’t really want to make this mod into a glorification of drug use,” Filip told Kotaku, “that’s why it’s important to have an addiction system, fatal and non-fatal drug use.”